Le-Zheng/zoo-tutorials/flink/InferenceModel_with_openVINO_acclerating_on_FlinkStreaming.md

-# Analytics-Zoo InferenceModel with openVINO acclerating  on Flink Streaming
+# Analytics-Zoo InferenceModel with openVINO accelerating  on Flink Streaming

 `model-inference-flink` is the model inference in batch and streaming with flink.
-This is the example of batch and streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel to acclerate prediction.
+This is the example of batch and streaming with Flink and Resnet50 model, as well as using Analytics-Zoo InferenceModel to accelerate prediction.
 See [here](https://github.com/glorysdj/analytics-zoo/blob/imflink2/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/ImageClassificationStreaming.scala) for the whole program.

 ## Getting started Aalytics-Zoo InferenceModel
 Define a class extended analytics-zoo `InferenceModel`.
-It allows to pass modelType, modelBytes, inputShape, ifReverseInputChannels, meanValues and scale to convert to openVINO model.
+It allows passing modelType, modelBytes, inputShape, ifReverseInputChannels, meanValues, and scale to convert to openVINO model.
 And load the whole parameters using `doLoadTF` method.
 This is the sample of defining a `Resnet50InferenceModel` class.
 See [here](https://github.com/glorysdj/analytics-zoo/blob/imflink2/apps/model-inference-examples/model-inference-flink/src/main/scala/com/intel/analytics/zoo/apps/model/inference/flink/Resnet50InferenceModel.scala) for the whole program.

 ```